Weapon H: Publication history

-The character, created by Greg Pak and Mike Deodato Jr., first appeared in The Totally Awesome Hulk #21 (September 2017) during the "Weapons of Mutant Destruction" storyline.
+The character, created by Greg Pak and Mike Deodato, first appeared in The Totally Awesome Hulk #21 (September 2017) during the "Weapons of Mutant Destruction" storyline.

 Weapon H later gained his own comic series that details what he has been up to since the end of the "Weapons of Mutant Destruction" storyline.

 Fictional character biography

 Origin

 Clayton Cortez was an ex-military mercenary working for Eaglestar who was hired to eliminate the villagers in Ujanka for interfering with Roxxon's pipeline work.
 Feeling remorse for his actions, Clayton killed his own men and spared the villagers.
-For his betrayal, he was kidnapped and sold to Dr. Aliana Alba of the Weapon X Project's Batch-H division.
+For his betrayal, he was kidnapped and sold to Aliana Alba of Weapon X.

 Weapons of Mutant Destruction

-Clayton was infused with the DNA harvested from Amadeus Cho's Hulk form and Old Man Logan as well as being subjected to the adamantium-bonding and being injected with nanites reverse-engineered from Lady Deathstrike's nanites that was also in the adamantium.
+Clayton was infused with DNA harvested from Amadeus Cho and Old Man Logan, as well as being subjected to the adamantium-bonding process and being injected with nanites reverse-engineered from Lady Deathstrike's nanites.
 Much of his brain was left intact so that he could be better disciplined.
-Clayton's hybrid form resembles a gray-skinned Hulk with retractable claws and adamantium protrusions on his back, shoulders, and parts of his legs.
-Eventually, Clayton was released as H-Alpha who along with his more primitive precursor H-Beta fought Amadeus Cho's Hulk form and the current team known as Weapon X, though H-Alpha proved superiority, killing H-Beta before engaging Hulk.
-Clayton regained much of his humanity, even though he tried to kill Dr. Alba, and soon fled the battle.
+Clayton's hybrid form resembles a gray-skinned Hulk with retractable claws and adamantium protrusions on his back, shoulders, and legs.
+Eventually, Clayton was released as H-Alpha who along with his more primitive precursor H-Beta fought Amadeus and the current team known as Weapon X. H-Alpha proved superior, killing H-Beta before engaging the Hulk.
+Clayton regained much of his humanity, even though he tried to kill Alba, and soon fled the battle.

-Now calling himself Weapon H, Clayton set out to every Eaglestar facility that carried information about himself and his family.
-Dr. Alba caught up to him and injected nanites into his body so that he would not be able to resist her command.
-He once again encountered the Weapon X team, but the new Wolverine manage to break him free.
+Now calling himself Weapon H, Clayton set out to find every Eaglestar facility that carried information about himself and his family.
+Alba caught up to him and injected nanites into his body so that he would not be able to resist her command.
+He once again encountered the Weapon X team, but the new Wolverine managed to break him free.
 Clayton resumed his mission to destroy the Eaglestar facilities.